Lily May Ledford

-Lily May Ledford (March 17, 1917 - July 14, 1985) was an American clawhammer banjo and fiddle player.
+Lily May Ledford (March 17, 1917 – July 14, 1985) was an American clawhammer banjo and fiddle player.
 After gaining regional radio fame in the late 1930s as head of the Coon Creek Girls, one of the first all-female string bands to appear on radio, Ledford went on to gain national renown as a solo artist during the American folk music revival of the 1960s.
 In 1985, she was awarded a National Heritage Fellowship.

 Biography

 Early life and career

 Ledford was born along the banks of the Red River in rural Powell County, Kentucky in 1917.
 She was the seventh of fourteen children born to tenant farmer Daw White Ledford and wife Stella May Tackett.
 Her father taught her to play banjo at a young age, and by age 12 she had learned to play the fiddle.
+She continued to play banjo and fiddle in a band joined by her sister, Rosie Ledford, and her brother, Cayen Ledford, called the Red River Ramblers.
+They played up and down the Red River Gorge for various performances, such as square dances.
 Lily loved the traditional dance tunes, and she often had to sneak off to play at area dances, as her mother considered this type of music to be "old drunkard songs".

 In 1936, Ledford won a music competition at Mount Vernon, Kentucky, and the following year made her radio debut on WLS Chicago's National Barn Dance.
 Shortly after this appearance, she was recruited by John Lair for his new radio program, Renfro Valley Barn Dance, which was initially broadcast from Cincinnati and later moved to Mount Vernon.

 Ledford and Lair formed the Coon Creek Girls, with Lair providing the band's name, even though there was no such place as Coon Creek, as it was typical for early country music producers to give bands colorful rural-sounding names.
 The Coon Creek Girls originally consisted of Ledford on banjo and vocals, Ledford's sister Rosie on guitar, Evelyn Daisy Lange on bass, and Esther Violet Koehler on mandolin.
-The band made its radio debut on October 9, 1937.
+In 1937, they made their debut performance on stage as part of the Renfro Valley Barn Dance and continued for 20 years.
+Ledford's leadership played a significant role with women playing music.
+Not only did she help dismantle stereotypes, but also proved that women can play music at a professional level.
 Lange and Koehler left in 1939, and were replaced by Ledford's sister, Minnie.
 The group performed at the White House in 1939 for President Franklin D. Roosevelt and his guests, King George VI and Queen Elizabeth.
 The group made regular appearances on Renfro Valley Barn Dance until disbanding in 1957.

+Ledford became the first musical figure to feature in their own comic strip called "Lily May, the Mountain Gal."
+It ran from October 1936 to August 1937 as a regular feature in the WLS radio magazine, Standby.